N00b Diaries: Bioshock Chapter Three – The Wide Road to Hell

 I want to become a more knowledgeable video game player.
 I have expressed this, and have found that I have an excellent source of tutelage in my long-time gamer boyfriend.
 He has compiled a list of games that he considers the “must-play” list, and today I begin my journey, starting with: Bioshock!!!
 (Da-da-duuuum!!!)
 I begin by treading water for longer than I could possibly manage in real life.
 I spend as much time as possible taking in the flames, and then the desperately black horizon in every direction but one.
 I like it already.
 Entering the lonely lit monument, I try to grasp what the hell could possibly be going on and if the entire game is supposed to take place on this island.

-Quick prologue: unlike 99.9% of the gaming populace, I have no idea what this game is about except for the word “Big Daddy”. → Read the rest
+Quick prologue: unlike 99.9% of the gaming populace, I have no idea what this game is about except for the word “Big Daddy”. → Apply directly to the forehead.

 Eve Online: Second Life for Hardcore Gamers